willi-kappler/mandel-rust/README.md

 As always take these results with a grain of salt, they just show a general direction.
 If in doubt just do run some benchmarks with different crates for your specific code (which is always a good thing to do).

+A friend also wrote a mendelbrot set application but in C++.
+He has a very nice and detailed discussion about various aspects of his software.
+You can read more about it here: [geomandel](https://github.com/crapp/geomandel)

 # TODO:
 - [ ] Check [ArrayFire](https://github.com/arrayfire/arrayfire-rust)
 - [ ] Check [Collenchyma](https://github.com/autumnai/collenchyma)